Aeldit/Cyan/README.md

 Important :

-If you are not using this mod on client but only on server side, download the resource pack for messages translations (
+If you are not using this mod on client but only on server side, download the resource pack for messages translations (Cyan 1.17.X located in this repository)